fholmqvist/firmware_uploader/storage_server/README.md

 # Storage Server.

-Based on a service that is running in production, rewritten in Elixir.
+Based on a production service, rewritten in Elixir.

 Uploads, serves and stores firmware for different device models over a range of customers.

 ## How to start.
 Requires [Elixir](https://elixir-lang.org/install.html).
 ```
-> mix deps.get
+$ mix deps.get
-> iex -S mix
+$ iex -S mix
 ```

 ## Original.